mircealungu/student-projects/thesis-writing.md

 The Word "Interesting" Should Never Appear In a Thesis
 ===
 Saying that something is *interesting* simply means that you were too lazy to think clearly about what you wanted to say.
-See the following examples:
+Also, it's your opinion.
+E.g.

   > In the last two articles, there were **interesting** ways to extract various data from the analyzed systems.

   > In the case of monoliths, the number of configuration files that are required changes extensively, it proves an **interesting** study point.

-It might be interesting for you but not for me.
-Ultimately that something is interesting, it's your opinion.
-Thus, either think deep about what are the facts that you thought were interesting, and list them.
-Or just drop this opinion sentence alltogether.
+It might be interesting for you but not for the reviewer.
+Ultimately that something is interesting, is your opinion.
+Thus, either clearly list the facts that you thought were interesting, or just remove this opinion from the text.